Unveiling the Chemistry of Radiolaria: Exploring Elemental Insights and Environmental Significance

 Fig. 1.
 The different known radiolarian orders and their general characteristics (Mansour, 2021).

 The radiolarian cell structure is composed of a double layered cytoplasm that divides the endoplasm from the ectoplasm by a thin capsular membrane, as well as a central capsule and their pseudopodia (Mansour, 2021).
 The endoplasm and the central capsule combined contain organelles, food vacuoles, nuclei, ribosomes, mitochondria and, in the case of Acantharia, algal symbionts that makes photosynthesis possible (Fig.2).
-Pseudopodia are important cellular components that are used for feeding, buoyancy control and locomotion, all possible due to their contraction and elongation mechanisms (Mansour, 2021).
+Pseudopodia are important cellular components that are used for feeding, control and locomotion, all possible due to their contraction and elongation mechanisms (Mansour, 2021).
 In the case of Collodaria, they differ in their general morphology, being composed of a gelatinous matrix that contains multiple central capsules.

 Fig. 2.
 Schematic representation of a Acantharia radiolarian with strontium sulfate spicules, its endoplasm, ectoplasm and the thin capsular membrane (Perry et al., 1988).